MyNameJeremy/colabsidian/README.md

 ## Install

-> After disabeling safe-mode in Obsidian, copy this repos contents to your `.obsidian/plugins` folder and reload obsidian
+> After disabeling safe-mode in Obsidian, copy this repos contents to your `.obsidian/plugins` folder and reload obsidian.

 ## Setup